Whimsical Night Sky Illustration — Bullet Journal Setup

 Articles may contain affiliate links.

 For my August 2020 monthly bullet journal spread, I decided to get whimsical.
-Check out my starry illustrated bullet journal set up for some celestial inspiration!
+Check out my starry sky, illustrated bullet journal set up for some celestial inspiration!

 My Materials